-ZenVPN states that it doesn't log what you're doing online, but as usual, there are some potential gotchas in the small-print.
+ZenVPN states that it doesn't log what you're doing online, but as usual, there are some potential gotchas in the small print.
 Like this, for instance: "We don't collect and store the logs of your internet activity but still collect certain information about you, your devices, computers and use of the service."

 What information might this be, and how long is it kept?
 It doesn’t say, but as the company has many limited bandwidth accounts we expect it records session data: date and time of connection, some kind of device ID, bandwidth used and so on.
 This isn't necessarily unusual, but we'd like to know more.

 ZenVPN is also distinctly short on detail about how and why it might share your data with others, though this doesn't necessarily signify a problem.
-There's absolutely nothing in the small-print to suggest ZenVPN is doing anything dubious, it just doesn't have quite as many ‘we would never do this’ clauses as some other providers.
+There's absolutely nothing in the small print to suggest ZenVPN is doing anything dubious, it just doesn't have quite as many ‘we would never do this’ clauses as some other providers.

-- Check out the best VPN services of 2017
+- We've also highlighted the best VPN